barseghyanartur/django-business-logic/docs/caveats.rst

    Some internal objects are world writable!

 .. note::
-    If you want to use before this library will have implemented authenticating/authorization subsystem you can use nginx/apache/your web server .htaccess-like rules by limiting access to the ``/business_logic/`` url path.
+    If you want to use this library before it have implemented authenticating/authorization subsystem you can use nginx/apache/your web server .htaccess-like rules by limiting access to the ``/business_logic/`` url path.